 Inmarsat Aviation president Leo Mondale added: “These flight tests are an exciting step towards the launch of GX Aviation and bringing a true broadband experience to the market.
-With GX Aviation, airlines and their passengers can finally experience a connectivity service equivalent to what they are used to on the ground.”

 Of course, it’s likely to be a while before the service is complete and even longer before it’s widely adopted by airlines, but the days of struggling with Wi-Fi withdrawal while airborne may finally be coming to an end.